How To Add A Link Section To WordPress

 You can add a link section to your sidebar menu by creating a custom menu, or use a plugin like the one shown in the tutorial below.

-If the Links Manager is not visible when you log into your WordPress admin area you will need to install a plugin.
-In this tutorial, you will learn how to add and manage links on your sidebar using plugins.
+If the Links feature is not visible when you log into your WP dashboard you will need to install a plugin.
+This tutorial shows you how to add and manage links on your sidebar using WordPress plugins.

 Link Manager